Yagoox/ESP32-Light-Tracker/README.md

 </ul>

 <h2>Contribution</h2>
-<p>We welcome contributions to the ESP32 Solar Tracker project.
+<p>We welcome contributions to the ESP32 Light Tracker project.
 Please follow these guidelines:</p>

 <h3>Fork the Repository</h3>
 <p>Create a personal fork of the repository on GitHub.</p>